tuki0918/image-shield/README.md

 ### Shuffle + Encrypt (recommended)

-If you set the `secretKey`, the image will be shuffled and then encrypted.
+If you set the `secretKey`, both shuffling and encryption will be applied to the images.

 **Encrypt**